FerchusGames/FerchusGames.github.io/content/blog/how-to-turn-youtube-into-the-ultimate-sentence-mining-platform/index.md

 Install PocketTube Playlist Manager
 {{< /button >}}

 I should mention that it is a freemium extension and the version that you saw in the video is the paid one.
-The free version limits the Deck to only one group column, one channel column, and doesn't allow for playlist columns.
+The free version limits the deck to only one group column, one channel column, and doesn't allow for playlist columns.
 It also doesn't have the custom duration filter on playlists, but it does allow you to filter by predetermined ones (0-15, 15-60, 60+ minutes).

 It's not necessary at all to purchase the premium membership, as __the free version is already amazing__, but if you are absolutely serious about using YouTube as your main mining source, I absolutely recommend it.
-It is only __3$ USD a month__ and there are many benefits that you can explore in the Patreon tab both on the Deck/Group feed and the PocketTube button in the _You_ section on the left (each one displaying benefits for their respective extension).
-The main ones for me being:
+It is 3$ USD a month and you can explore its many benefits in the Patreon tab both on the Deck/Group feed and the PocketTube button in the _You_ section on the left (each one displaying benefits for their respective extension).
+The one that I absolutely adore is the full deck, as it lets me add multiple columns, including playlist ones.

-- Full access to Deck
-- Unlimited 'mark as watched' for videos (With an eye icon on the right of every thumbnail)
-- Custom filter by duration in the playlist
-- Batch selection for Save to Playlist (Useful to create a "playlist of playlists")
-- Batch selection for 'mark as watched'

 You can join the Patreon by going on [this link](https://www.patreon.com/c/ysub) and subscribing and you can activate it on the same Patreon tab where you can browse the benefits.
 I am in no way affiliated with PocketTube or its creators, I'm just a very happy customer that wants to share it with others.

+__If you subscribe to the premium version__, please watch this video I made on how to make the most out of the deck. __If not, please skip it.__

+{{< youtubeLite id="zRBW8kazQN8" label="How to use the deck with channel playlists" >}}
+‎

 {{< alert >}}
 You can move the _Subscription groups_ section up or down with the arrows below them, but you should keep it either at the top or below the _Deck_ button for _Unhook_ to work correctly. __If you move it down too much, the whole section will dissapear.__ Do not panic, just turn off _Unhook_, bring it back to the top and turn it on again.